lWarwolfl/blockt/README.md

 # BlockT

-BlockT is a seamless Dapp that utilizes Web3, connects to Smart contracts and sends transactions on Polygon Mumbai testnet.
+BlockT is a seamless Dapp that utilizes Web3, connects to Smart contracts and sends transactions on Polygon Amoy testnet.

 ## Features